0-5788719150923125/praxis/README.md

 ## design

 - A [Mixture of Depths](https://arxiv.org/abs/2404.02258) allows us to route just a subset of all tokens in a sequence to remote peers - reducing the time required for remote computation, and the amount of data transferred.
-- [LayerShuffle](https://arxiv.org/abs/2407.04513) proved that transformers can perform well, even when every layer is shuffled at every forward pass. ~~We take this a step further, and implement a controller that predicts an optimized layer order.~~ The ability to work with out-of-order layers is crucial in a decentralized architecture, where some peers may fail, others may disappear, some may be overloaded, or undertrained, or are otherwise penalized for some reason or another...
+- [LayerShuffle](https://arxiv.org/abs/2407.04513) proved that transformers can maintain coherence, even when every layer is shuffled at every forward pass. ~~We take this a step further, and implement a controller that predicts an optimized layer order.~~ The ability to work with out-of-order layers is crucial in a decentralized architecture, where some peers may fail, others may disappear, some may be overloaded, or undertrained, or are otherwise penalized for some reason or another...

 ## join us